R. J. Cutler: Production company

 In 2020, Cutler launched his production company This Machine Filmworks with the backing of Industrial Media (now Sony Pictures Television Nonfiction).

-The first film released under the This Machine banner was Billie Eilish: The World’s a Little Blurry.
-Directed by Cutler, the film follows Eilish for a year starting just before her 17th birthday and tells the story of how she and her brother Finneas wrote, produced, and recorded her debut album in their family home in Highland Park, Los Angeles.
-The film was nominated for multiple Emmy Awards, shortlisted for the Academy Award for Best Documentary Feature, and longlisted for both the BAFTA Award for Best Documentary and the Grierson Award for Best Music Documentary.
-Blurry holds a 96% rating on Rotten Tomatoes.
-Variety wrote, “It reinvents the music-film form by turning teenage vulnerability and creative process into something grandly cinematic.”
-The Wrap described it as “An intimate epic that changes what we expect from a music documentary—a film about creation, not celebrity.”
-The film is featured in media-studies courses on pop-culture storytelling at Boston University and the University of Arizona.
+Following the launch of This Machine Filmworks, Cutler directed two of the company's earliest feature documentaries: Belushi (2020), about comedian John Belushi, and Billie Eilish: The World's a Little Blurry (2021).
+The latter follows Eilish for a year beginning shortly before her 17th birthday, documenting the writing, production, and recording of her debut album with her brother Finneas in their family home in Highland Park, Los Angeles.
+The film received multiple News & Documentary Emmy Award nominations, was shortlisted for the Academy Award for Best Documentary Feature, and was longlisted for both the BAFTA Award for Best Documentary and the Grierson Award for Best Music Documentary.
+Billie Eilish: The World's a Little Blurry holds a 96% rating on Rotten Tomatoes.
+Owen Gleiberman of Variety wrote that the film "reinvents the music-film form by turning teenage vulnerability and creative process into something grandly cinematic," while TheWrap described it as "an intimate epic that changes what we expect from a music documentary—a film about creation, not celebrity."
+The film has also been featured in media studies courses at Boston University and the University of Arizona.

-Among Cutler’s other directing and producing work for This Machine have been News and Documentary Emmy winning Netflix series Big Vape (2023) and the Disney+ feature documentary Elton John: Never Too Late (2024), which received an Academy Award nomination for Best Song.
+In 2023, This Machine also produced The Disappearance of Shere Hite, directed by Nicole Newnham.
+The documentary premiered at the Sundance Film Festival before its theatrical release and examines the life and legacy of feminist author and sex educator Shere Hite.